Pulling Together: Boy Bravely Confronts Cancer Diagnosis -- Twice

 Some of the tumors in the fish are visible to the naked eye while others require a blue light to see.

-The doctors have also discovered a gene protein combination that activates a more aggressive type of cancer.
-It’s the kind that takes an even bigger toll on little bodies.
+The doctors have also discovered that two specific genes working together can cause more aggressive cancers — the kind that take an even bigger toll on little bodies.

 “Children could need amputation or other surgery,” said Dr. Amatruda “When the cancer spreads or metastasizes, it’s a very, very tough problem and, in many cases, we cannot cure those children with our current treatments.”